mdn/content/files/en-us/web/javascript/guide/functions/index.md

 // x gets the value "Honda"
 const x = mycar.make;

-// the make property was changed by the function myFunc(mycar);
+// the make property is changed by the function myFunc(mycar);
 // y gets the value "Toyota"
 const y = mycar.make;